recomoonmoon/OpenCV_Count_Beans/README.md

 # OpenCV_Count_Beans
-A project that use opencv and python to finish a function that count the quality of beans
+A project that use opencv and python to finish a function that count the quality of beans，the main code is from csdn and modify part code to finish the target
 ![image](https://user-images.githubusercontent.com/72155454/210322656-2584de5e-716d-4644-8167-34dcd7d2279d.png)
 ![image](https://user-images.githubusercontent.com/72155454/210322701-ae279b55-09ca-42f4-98a8-8eccd24d5725.png)
 ![image](https://user-images.githubusercontent.com/72155454/210322714-574bead8-bf1e-42ae-b309-d4643f6fdd60.png)